marjerie/marjerie.github.io/_projects/BT.md

 ## Performance Evaluation

-The defined functions were tested on a set of three algorithms, Breadth First Search (BFS), Vertex Coloring (VC), and Strongly Connected Components (SCC), to assess their performance.
+The defined functions were tested on a set of three algorithms, Breadth First Search (BFS), Greedy Vertex Coloring (VC), and Tarjan's Strongly Connected Components (SCC), to assess their performance.
 The GPU device used was NVIDIA Tesla T4 on Google Colaboratory.
 Four graphs from the SNAP dataset [2] were chosen to run the algorithms.

 **Test Data**